 How to get there

 There are two ways to get to Bocas from within Panama.
 The nice and easy method is to fly there from Panama City.
-Flights start from USD 105 one way with Air Panama (I include only one-way prices as many tend to intentionally miss their return flights).
+Flights start from USD 105 one way with Air Panama (I include only one way prices as many tend to intentionally miss their return flights).
 It’s an hour flight from Albrook Airport (be sure not to go to Tocumen international).
-When I flew, our plane made a pit stop somewhere else to pick up additional passengers (much like a bus).
+When I flew, our plane actually made a pit stop somewhere else to pick up additional passengers (much like a bus).
 I’d never seen that before on a commercial flight.
 You can also fly in from San Jose, Costa Rica with Nature Air.
 Once you land at Bocas airport, you’ll be pleasantly surprised to discover that it is only a five-minute walk from the town centre.

 The slightly more long-winded, treacherous bus route takes ten hours and favours the penny-wise.
 The journey involves driving to Almirante and then taking a 30-minute water taxi to Bocas Town on Isla Colon, the main island.
 Annoyingly, one may only purchase bus tickets in person by going to Albrook mall and buying one in person.
-(There is also a new service called panamabustickets.com that lets you reserve tickets ahead of time).
-The bus ticket costs $28 and then the water taxi from Almirante to Bocas is $6 on top of that.
-There are two buses a day, one in the morning and one in the evening.
-For the trip, dress like you’re going on an extended outdoor expedition in the Arctic, as that’s how cold the bus is.
+The bus ticket costs $28 and then the water taxi from Almirante to Bocas is $6 on top of that ($ for Panamanians).
+There are three busses which depart at 18:00, 18:30 and 19:00.
+For the trip, dress like you’re going on an extended outdoor expedition in the arctic, as that’s how cold the bus is.
 If you manage a wink of slumber or two, be sure to wake up at Almirante and not the final stop, which is Changuinola.
 You can tell that happened to me, right?